RouteFormer: A Transformer-Based Routing Framework for Autonomous Vehicles: Problem Formulation

 \section{Problem Formulation}

+Motion planning for robotic missions is typically hierarchically decomposed into path planning, trajectory planning, and path tracking~\cite{path_planning_2023}. \textit{Path planning} addresses the spatial constraints of the mission, generating a collision-free geometric route from a start to a goal configuration. \textit{Trajectory planning} subsequently assigns a time law to this geometric path, governing velocity and acceleration profiles.
+Path tracking then functions as the low-level feedback controller, ensuring the robot’s physical state converges with the generated reference.
+This work specifically addresses the \textit{path planning} domain.

-The problem we solve with TRATSS can be formulated similarly to the TRP.
+The problem we solve with RouteFormer can be formulated similarly to the TRP.
 Given a graph $G=(V,E)$, $V=\{1,2,\cdots,n\}$ is a set of areas to be visited, where $\{0\}$ is the arbitrary initial point of the path, and $E=\{(i,j):i,j\in V, i\neq j\}$ is the connections between areas.
 The objective is for the agent to visit all the areas once with the shortest path.
 Note that here we use ``shortest path'' in a loose sense, as this does not refer necessarily to distance, but to a cost, which can be time, energy, or another metric.
 For simplicity and compliance to the literature, from now on we use ``distance'' to mean ``cost''.
+In addition, agent does not necessarily refer to a UAV, it refers to the robot used for the specified mission, as kinematics are out of the scope of this paper.

 Since the areas are not dimensionless, i.e., we are not dealing with only points, the distance $d_{ij}$ between two different areas $i$ and $j$, with $(i,j) \in E$ can be different depending on the starting and end points chosen by the agent.
 Therefore, the distance is defined as $d_{ij} = \|s_j - e_i\|$, i.e., the Euclidean distance between the selected starting point in area $j$ and the endpoint in area $i$.